-A patch is a piece of software designed to fix problems with, or update a computer program or its supporting data.
-This includes fixing security vulnerabilities and other bugs, and improving the usability or performance.
-Though meant to fix problems, poorly designed patches can sometimes introduce new problems.
-In some special cases updates may knowingly break the functionality, for instance, by removing components for which the update provider is no longer licensed or hindering a device.
+A patch is a portion of software intended to fix problems with, or revise a computer program or its supporting data.
+This takes in fixing security susceptibilities and other bugs, and enhancing the usability or achievement.
+Though meant to fix problems, weakly designed patches can at times bring in new difficulties.
+In some particular cases updates may intentionally break the functionality, for example, by eliminating components for which the update provider is no longer licensed or hindering a device.

 Patch management is the procedure of employing a plan and plan of what patches should be employed to which systems at a specific time.